denpamusic/homeassistant-plum-ecomax/README.md

 ```

 ### ecoNET 300
-While this integration is built on top of PyPlumIO library, which from the start was intended as ecoNET 300 alternative, **Patryk B** has originaly developed awesome HASS integration that communicates with ecoMAX controller via ecoNET 300 device.
+While this integration is built on top of PyPlumIO library, which from the start was intended as ecoNET 300 alternative, **Patryk B** has originally developed awesome HASS integration that communicates with ecoMAX controller via ecoNET 300 device.

 Development of this integration has recently been picked up by @jontofront, so it's getting regular updates and fixes again!
 If you have an ecoNET 300 device, be sure to [check it out](https://github.com/jontofront/ecoNET-300-Home-Assistant-Integration)!